Dignity Twin Cities responds to the new Guiding Principles for Catholic Schools from the Minnesota Catholic Conference.

 In a grade school setting, we read, it is on the shoulders of the fourth and fifth graders to prevent confusion about Church teaching.
 In other words, if one day in the fifth grade Joey puts on lipstick and tells her pals on the playground that her name is actually Josephine, the whole superstructure of Catholic sexual ethics and morality will crumble around her unless competent adults quickly come to its rescue with correction and punishment.
 We have to ask, if this teaching is relying on unswerving obedience from children to maintain it can it really be correct?

 The preamble of the new GPs speaks of “the God-given irrevocable dignity of ever human person”, and “the immeasurable dignity of every child.”
 In Joey’s case that would translate into a lot of talking about what is going on with her without any reference at all, anywhere, to the integrity and safety of Church teaching.
-If we really care about Joey / Josephine “disruption or confusion regarding the Church’s teaching on human sexuality" is the last thing on our mind.
+If we really care about Joey / Josephine “disruption or confusion regarding the Church’s teaching on human sexuality,” is the last thing on our mind.
 We care about her.
 Period.

 The point here is that the new GPs insert “disruption and confusion regarding the Church’s teaching on human sexuality” where it absolutely does not belong.
 Joey / Josephine may be having an adolescent lark, or he/she/they may be surfacing some deeply important personal issues.
 A school that truly respected this child’s dignity would put all of its energy into figuring out which is which, and absolutely none at all on Church teaching.
-The issue of “God-designed sexual expression and behavior” being “oriented to love and life in marriage between one man and one woman” is absurdly out of place when working with people experiencing gender dysphoria.
+The issue of “God-designed sexual expression and behavior” being “oriented to love and life in marriage between one man and one woman” is absurdly out of place when working with anyone, especially a child, experiencing gender dysphoria.

-In his remarks introducing the new GPs in February, Auxiliary Bishop Cozzens remarks that the Church is acting now to “get” children by the sixth grade because if they delay until the ninth grade “the culture” will have “got them.”
+In his remarks introducing the new GPs in February, Auxiliary Bishop Cozzens said that the Church is acting now to “get” children by the sixth grade because if they delay until the ninth grade “the culture” will have “got them.”
 In other words, the bishops of Minnesota, with these new policies, have opened a new front in the culture wars in their schools and parishes where, if they were true leaders, they would know they have no place.
 We can only trust that the Holy Spirit will guide them to see the error of their ways and rescind what we should call the Misguided Principles.
 Conformity and obedience, especially from fifth graders, is not the same as Thomas Aquinas’ exalted eudaimonia.

 Rather than defend their barricades with the Theology of the Body, Dignity Twin Cities calls on the Catholic bishops of Minnesota, and their staffs in Catholic schools and parishes, to work closely with the medical and counseling professionals who are consulted in cases of gender dysphoria.
 The overriding message from Church staff should be a humble acknowledgement that they do not have an answer for everything, especially medically and psychologically complicated issues of gender dysphoria, but they will always do their best to relate to all people, especially trans children and adults, with unconditional, yes UNCONDITIONAL, love.